BandRouteNet: An Adaptive Band Routing Neural Network for EEG Artifact Removal: Method

-The proposed \textit{BandRouteNet} is a dual-path EEG denoising framework that integrates band-wise decomposition with full-band contextual modeling.
-Given a noisy EEG segment $\mathbf{X}\in\mathbb{R}^{B\times 1\times T}$, where $B$ and $T$ denote the batch size and segment length, respectively, the network estimates a clean reconstruction $\hat{\mathbf{Y}}\in\mathbb{R}^{B\times 1\times T}$ through two complementary components: a \textit{Band-specific Denoiser} and a \textit{Full-band Conditioner}.
+The proposed \textit{BandRouteNet} is a dual-path EEG denoising framework that combines frequency-aware band-wise processing with full-band temporal conditioning.
+Given a noisy EEG segment $\mathbf{X}\in\mathbb{R}^{1\times T}$, the model estimates the clean signal $\hat{\mathbf{Y}}\in\mathbb{R}^{1\times T}$ through two cooperative branches: a \textit{Band-specific Denoiser} and a \textit{Full-band Conditioner}, as illustrated in Fig.~\ref{fig:overall-architecture}.

-As shown at Figure ~\ref{fig:overall-architecture}, the proposed \textit{BandRouteNet} analyses the input EEG from two complementary views.
-First, the signal is decomposed into multiple frequency bands to explicitly capture band-dependent artifact characteristics.
-Second, the original full-band signal is modeled directly to exploit global temporal structure and inter-band context.
-Based on these two views, denoising is performed cooperatively: the band-specific pathway focuses on targeted artifact suppression within individual bands, while the full-band pathway provides global guidance to enhance and refine the band-wise reconstruction.

-The band-specific pathway follows an encode--route--reconstruct paradigm.
-Each decomposed band is first mapped into a latent representation, from which a band denoiser produces a candidate refined feature and an Artifact Router estimates the degree to which this refinement should be applied via a routing mechanism.
-Their interaction yields a routed latent representation that adaptively controls denoising strength across time and frequency bands.
-The routed band features are then passed through a cross-band fusion module to model dependencies among frequency bands.
-The refined band features are decoded and aggregated to form a band-wise reconstruction of the clean EEG.
-In parallel, the full-band pathway generates an coarse-grain signal-level refinement and extracts conditional parameters from the original noisy signal to modulate the band-wise features with global contextual information.
-The final denoised output is obtained by adaptively fusing the outputs of these two pathways.
+The Band-specific Denoiser decomposes the noisy signal into multiple frequency bands and performs adaptive denoising within each band.
+This allows the model to handle frequency-dependent artifact characteristics.
+In parallel, the Full-band Conditioner operates on the original full-band signal to provide a coarse signal-level refinement and generate global contextual modulation parameters for guiding the band-wise pathway.
+The final denoised output is obtained by adaptively fusing the reconstructed band-wise signal with the full-band refinement.